mikaelkindborg/VimanaCode/README.md

 At the top level, parens are not used (as in the Hello World example above).

+The syntax is very uniform.
+A program is just a stream of symbols separated by spaces.
+Lists are used to express "blocks" of code and to represent data.
+The beauty of postfix notation is that there little need to syntactically group expressions or nest functions calls.
+This is different from Lisp, which is a bit notorius for nested of lists that results in many parenthesis.

 ## Execution

 Almost everything happens at runtime.
 The interpreter scans the program list and pushes elements onto a data stack.
 Elements are not evaluated in this step.